-The next meeting of the Central Texas Chapter of the Texas Master Naturalists will be on Tuesday evening, November 12, 2013 at 6:00 p.m. at the Belton Church of Christ, Belton, TX; this will be our PACE meeting and the item for discussion will be the Nature Fest; volunteer hours will be awarded for participation.
-All CTMN members (especially our new members) are encouraged to attend!
+The next business meeting of the Central Texas Chapter of the Texas Master Naturalists will be on Tuesday evening, May 13, 2014, at 6:00 p.m. at the Belton Church of Christ, Belton, TX; this will be our PACE meeting at which we will likely work on the 2014 Nature Fest.
+CTMN members (including our new members) are encouraged to attend for volunteer credit!

 Contact our Chapter Officers: